 Making jewellery is like playing music.
 One has to be patient and wait for each tune to be played out, not rushing to the next.

-Investing in jewellery is an investment in something that will last and be past on as a family treasure.
-People wear jewellery for many reasons; for decoration, protection, for self-expression, symbols of power and perhaps foremost as an inspiration or a reminder of principles that one aspires to, the acts that would let one become grander.
+People wear jewellery for many reasons; for decoration, protection, for self-expression, symbols of power and perhaps foremost as an inspiration or a reminder of principles that one aspires to.

 Jewellery can also work as a reference point in an ever changing environment, a point of stillness, beauty and balance, reflecting the light that is all around us all the time.